Key Takeaways

 Management Team

 Haverty Furniture’s leadership is anchored by a team with decades of industry experience and a no-nonsense approach to growth.
-CEO Steven G. Burdette brings a practical, hands-on leadership style, shaped by years within the company.
+CEO Steven G. Burdette brings a practical, hands-on leadership style shaped by years within the company.
 His focus is on improving operational efficiency, expanding the digital footprint, and keeping the customer experience front and center.
-He’s not chasing hype—his strategy is rooted in consistency and delivering value over the long haul.
+He is not chasing hype, and his strategy is rooted in consistency and delivering value over the long haul.

-Supporting Burdette is CFO Richard Hare, who’s helped keep Havertys financially sound by emphasizing cost control and clean accounting.
-The absence of long-term debt under his tenure speaks volumes about the company’s risk management philosophy.
-The executive team favors sustainable moves over flash, preferring to grow organically, maintain strong liquidity, and return capital to shareholders in measured ways.
+Supporting Burdette is CFO Richard Hare, who has helped keep Havertys financially sound by emphasizing cost control and clean accounting.
+The company’s avoidance of meaningful long-term debt under his tenure speaks to the risk management philosophy that runs throughout the executive team.
+Leadership favors sustainable moves over flash, preferring to grow organically, maintain strong liquidity, and return capital to shareholders in measured ways.

-Institutional ownership is high, and insiders still hold a meaningful stake.
-That kind of alignment between management and shareholders is increasingly rare, and it’s one of the reasons Havertys remains a favorite among long-term income investors who value stability and predictability.
+Institutional ownership remains high, and insiders still hold a meaningful stake.
+That kind of alignment between management and shareholders is increasingly rare, and it is one of the reasons Havertys continues to attract long-term income investors who value stability and predictability over growth-at-any-price narratives.

 Valuation and Stock Performance